THE NOBLE CAUSE

 Sometimes they spray aerosols.
 In theory this could make beams visible, but in actual practice it's hard to find a spray that both works and persists in the air.
 The spray itself could trip a sensor with high sensitivity and would only work in dimly-lit spaces.

 More recently, Hollywood actors have started using special glasses.
-Again, light must shine into the eyes to be seen.
-Unlike us humans, photons don't fall for gimmicks, and the glasses don't cause those in laserbeams to veer off course towards the actor's eyes.
+Again, light must shine into the eyes to be seen, and the glasses don't cause the photons in laserbeams to veer off course towards the actor's eyes.
 Glasses can only alter light already shining into your eyes.

 Yes, night vision equipment could amplify laserlight scattered by dust.
 Infrared (IR) goggles could make it possible to see otherwise invisible IR lasers.
 However, both still require particles in the air and could often be defeated, simply by providing bright ambient lighting.